kylpo/react-playbook/component-architecture/2_A-Component.md

 Note: This combination is also a __component__

+A single component may share the responsibilities of a Presentational and Container, and is likely the way you currently build your components if you had not heard of the Container/Presentational pattern.

-Good practice if the container and presentational are extracted into separate files, but likely a code smell if they are combined into one big file, sharing the two's responsibilities.
+Good practice if the container and presentational are extracted into separate files (contained in a folder, called a __Folder Component__), but likely a code smell if they are combined into one big file.
+Having said that, we don't have all the time in the world, so sharing responsibilities in a single file is OK, but it should be small, focussed, and be refactored when it grows.

 # File/Folder structure
 Speaking of file and folder components, lets see exactly how they would be represented in the file system.